mgetz34/E-commerce-Back-End/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

-The motivationfor this project was to build a express.js server to interact with a sql server and database managed using custom models and workbench sql editing software.
+The motivation for this project was to build a express.js API to interact with a sql server and database managed using custom models and workbench sql editing software.
 This project was built to help strengthen the concepts of object relational mapping, and to use sequleize to dynamically create table joins based on user input.
 The application features three tables of information, related together through one-many and many-many relationships.
-All three categories can be accessed using two GET routes, a POST route, a PUT route, and a delete route.
-This application helps to solve the problem...
-Concepts of sql database management, express.js servers, try-catch methods, and What makes your project stand out?
+All three categories can be accessed using two GET routes, a POST route, a PUT route, and a DELETE route.
+This application helps to solve the problem of navigating through user request and server responses translating data pertiaing to a simple e-commerce site.
+This isone of the fundentals for the full stack web development model.
+During this project, I practiced and learned the concepts of sql database management, express.js servers, try-catch methods, and sequelize models with relationships.

-SQL, Express, Accociations, OOP

 ## Installation

-npm i, npm run seed, initialize database with workbench, npm run seed, test routes with insomnia
+npm i, initialize database with workbench, npm run seed, test routes with insomnia or web at http:localhost:3001

 ## Usage